flammafex/sophiaDOS/README.md

 | No one owns value | Scarcity uses bearer tokens, not accounts |
 | No one owns attention | Clout gives you control of your graph |

-This isn't privacy tech dressed in religious language.
-The technology *is* the religious practice.
-Building infrastructure for a post-surveillance society is missionary work.
+Building infrastructure for a post-surveillance society is our missionary work.

 ---